About the parklands

 The name ‘biik wurrdha’ means ‘land of many’ and is the name given to Jacksons Creek by the Traditional Owners of the land, the Wurundjeri Woi-wurrung

-Making green, open spaces more accessible and protecting plants and animals, including the platypus
+Making green, open spaces more accessible and protecting plants and animals, including the platypus.

-The parklands are being protected for conservation and cultural reasons, and DEECA is working with parkland partners to realise the vision in the Jacksons Creek biik wurrdha Parklands Plan 2022 (PDF, 12.2 MB).
+The parklands are being protected for conservation and cultural reasons, and DEECA is working with parkland partners to realise the vision in the Jacksons Creek biik wurrdha Parklands Plan 2022 (PDF, 12.2 MB)

 Some areas of the parklands are not accessible to the public due to conservation and cultural sensitivities.
 You can now enjoy the parkland areas listed below.

-Jacksons Creek biik wurrdha Regional Park Map
+Jacksons Creek biik wurrdha Regional Parklands Map

 Visit The Nook to enjoy a picnic under the shady trees while watching birdlife and enjoying the creek edge.
 Toilet facilities and car parking are available.

-The Nook
+Get directions to The Nook

-Hume City Council manages The Nook.
+Hume City Council manages The Nook

 Visit Apex Park to enjoy the playground, bocce court and picnic facilities.